sakibtheseeker/sakibtheseeker/README.md

 <h2> Web Developer</h2>

 - 👀 I’m interested in Web Development
--     See my potfolio here
+- :page_with_curl: See my potfolio here
 - 🌱 I’m currently learning Figma
 - 💞️ I’m looking to collaborate on any projects related to web dev.
 - 📫 How to reach me stsakib123@gmail.com